atomatiz/ai-assistant/README.md

 # AI Assistant.

-This is AI Assistant repo which is created by FastAPI, Redis, Websocket, Cloudhost, OpenAI, Gemini, Docker, Github CI/CD and Nginx.
+This is AI Assistant repo which is created by FastAPI, Redis, Websocket, Cloudhost, OpenAI, Gemini, Docker, Github CI/CD.

 ## Running Locally